Skip to content

 Can I change my teaching philosophy?

 Yes!
 In fact, teachers should expect their philosophy to change with time, experience, and professional and personal development.
+Effective teachers are reflective practitioners who continuously refine their beliefs and methods based on what works for their students.
+Most educators review and update their teaching philosophy every 2-3 years or when changing grade levels, subjects, or roles.
 If at any point you feel you need to re-write your philosophy statement, follow the prompts in this article to recrystallize your beliefs and objectives.

 Helpful Resource Links